In an unexpected move, TD Ameritrade Singapore has announced its decision to cease serving retail investors starting December 2023.

 What is happening to TD Ameritrade in Singapore?

 On 26 September, TD Ameritrade Singapore officially revealed its plan to terminate its services for retail investors from December 2023.
 Instead of serving its wide retail base, the firm will shift its focus to cater to accredited investors, a segment they believe has been “under-served historically in Singapore.”

 What about Thinkorswim?
 Can Thinkorswim still be used from SG?

 Despite the recent introduction of zero-commission trading in July 2020, the firm has chosen to pivot away from retail investors.
 Their flagship platform, thinkorswim, which was hailed for its broad spectrum of trading tools and insights, will now be accessible only to a very limited clientele (accredited investors).
 So, investors need to look at alternative platforms (covered below).

 Timelines and important dates:

-TD Ameritrade will waive or refund any transfer or wire fees you incur up to 31 December 2023, but only for entire account transfers and/or wire withdrawals.
+TD Ameritrade will not waive or refund any transfer or wire fees you incur after 31 December 2023, but only for entire account transfers and/or wire withdrawals.
 So you need to close your account by that date to save fees!

 Solutions for TD Ameritrade’s Singapore Retail Investors: